makerspace/makeradmin/api/src/shop/README.md

 # Stripe

-For the general introduction to how we use stripe, see the main [readme](../../../README.md)
+For the general introduction to how we use Stripe, see the main [readme](../../../README.md)

 ## Makeradmin stripe relationships